jomjose/daily-bucket/README.md

 daily-bucket
 ============

-This bucket contains my daily experiments and hacks
+This bucket contains some of my daily experiments and hacks.

 <ul>
 <li>Maintaining image aspect ratios</li>